Turkish spending plans not an 'election budget': finance minister

 Simsek said those figures showed the budget performance so far this year had been better than anticipated.

-But his determination to keep growth high comes as Turkey, whose explosive consumption-led expansion has left it with major structural imbalances, is particularly vulnerable.
+But his determination to do so comes at a time when Turkey, whose explosive consumption-led growth has left it with major structural imbalances, is particularly vulnerable.

-A gaping current account deficit, mostly driven by huge energy imports, has made Turkey one of the country’s most exposed to a shift in global capital likely once the U.S. central bank starts to reduce its bond purchases.

-Relatively weak foreign direct investment compared to emerging market peers leaves it reliant on volatile portfolio flows and short-term debt to finance a current account gap that exceeds 7 percent of GDP.

 The government this week cut its economic growth forecasts for this year and next, lopping one percentage point off the 2014 figure to 4.0 percent after a revised 3.6 percent estimate for 2013.

+A gaping current account deficit, mostly driven by huge energy imports, and high foreign debt have made Turkey one of the countries most exposed to a shift in global capital likely once the U.S. central bank starts to reduce its bond purchases.

+Relatively weak foreign direct investment compared to emerging market peers leaves Turkey reliant on volatile portfolio flows and short-term debt to finance a current account gap that exceeds 7 percent of gross domestic product (GDP).

-Simsek told Reuters in an interview last month that growth was still too consumption-led but noted that structural changes would take time.
+Simsek said again on Friday that the government was trying to make the economy more resistant to external risks, although he noted in an interview with Reuters last month that structural changes would take time.

 The current account deficit narrowed to $1.995 billion in August, below the $2.1 billion forecast in a Reuters poll but still significantly higher than the previous year, according to central bank data released on Friday.